Skip to main content

 “Are you sure?”
 Swadhin waited at his lack of response then continued.
 “She was inconsolable at the thought of losing you.”
 Sharat looked up at his words sceptically.
 He did not believe his brother.
 Swadhin sensed that.
 “I think you should talk to her.”

-“Remain the younger brother you are.
+"Remain the younger brother you are.
 Don’t try to teach me.”
-He said with eyes closed.
-Swadhin shook his head and decided it was best that he left.
+He said with his eyes closed.
+Swadhin shook his head and decided it was best that he leave.

 “Is Baba back yet?”
 Sharat’s question made him stop at the threshold and shake his head.